MattKevan/kevan.tv/_posts/2016-09-26-putting-the-whys-before-the-whats-the-double-diamond-design-process.md

 Activities could include grouping user journeys into ‘epics’, writing audience personas, building proof-of-concepts and creating low resolution wireframes.

 At the end of this phase you’ll likely have a good idea as to how successful the project will be, and is often the place where the decision to stop or continue is made.
-The Kin probably shouldn’t have got any further than here.

 ### Develop
 This stage is where things get a bit more open again.
 We’ve got our clear set of problems, so we can have fun developing concepts and solutions to solve them.